General store

 Business Highlights

-• Ohio’s oldest operating general store
+• Ohio’s oldest operating general store, built in 1840

 • Located in the heart of Amish country

-• Over 1,000 bulk food products available
+• Offers over 1,000 bulk food products

-• Homemade fudge and hand-dipped ice cream
+• Homemade fudge and hand-dipped ice cream available

-• Over 150 varieties of old-fashioned soda
+• Over 150 varieties of old-fashioned soda & penny candy

 Google Reviews